Learning a foreign language as a child

 If you are moving to a location where a new, foreign language is required, you and your child may choose to start learning it before you leave your home country.

 My daughter started learning her first foreign language – Japanese – as soon as she started school at five years old and was able to speak decent sentences with a perfect accent within a very short time.
 Since then, she’s also learned French, Spanish, German and has just started Latin.
 We kept Japanese alive through private tutoring for a while as she didn’t want to lose that ability.
-She finds it easy to switch between them and has no problem with the very different vocabularly and accents.
+She finds it easy to switch between them and has no problem with the very different vocabulary and accents.
 I’m constantly amazed and very envious of her abilities!

 When I was at school, languages weren’t introduced until I was eleven years old.
 Consequently, I find learning new languages incredibly difficult.